phetsims/phet-info/doc/phet-software-design-patterns.md

 PhET defines the difference between mixin and trait as:
   - A trait can require methods and properties from the class it is mixed into, a mixin cannot.

+### When to use Mixin and Trait
+In general, composition should be favored over inheritance and inheritance should be favored over mixin.
+If the composition pattern produces lots of forwarding calls, it is an indication that you should be using inheritance or mixin instead.
+The mixin pattern should only be used as a substitute for multiple inheritance only if single inheritance is not desirable or is difficult to use.

 An example of PhET mixin is phet-core/Poolable.
 An example of a PhET trait is scenery/Paintable.

 Creating and using mixins and traits will look similar.
 Both will have